 BEHAVIOR & TRAINING

-For Your Training Needs - (although I don't agree with everything in each) we highly recommend the methods of:
+For Your Training Needs - seek out a trainer or behaviorists that uses positive reinforcement methods (although I don't agree with everything in each) we recommend the methods of:

 We don't limit our puppies exercise, neither do we force them - we let puppies be puppies which means they are free to play or rest when they want.
 They play, sleep and eat on and off throughout the day.
 Our puppies have access to both indoor and outdoor play areas.
 Outdoors they are mostly on grass with plenty of things to explore.
 As puppies grow they play for longer and harder periods of time (and rougher with each other) before resting.
 One of the (many) things that I love about our Mastadors is that they seem to naturally know know when they have had enough and its time to rest.